Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 Since its founding in 1998 in Tucson, Arizona—and continuing with its expansion to Texas in 2013—the network of BASIS Charter Schools has offered students a high-level education via an advanced curriculum that is benchmarked against the best education systems in the world.
 BASIS Charter Schools teachers are experts in the subject matter they are teaching, and the network’s curriculum provides students with deep content knowledge at an accelerated pace.

-BASIS Charter Schools have a history of performing well in national rankings.
-BASIS San Antonio Shavano appeared in the 2022 US News & World Report rankings rankings as the #1 high school in San Antonio and the #8 high school in Texas; among charter schools, BASIS San Antonio Shavano was #1 charter high school in Texas.
+BASIS campuses have a long history of exceptional performance in local, state, and national rankings.
+BASIS San Antonio Shavano appeared in the 2023 US News & World Report rankings as the #1 high school in San Antonio and the #7 high school in Texas; among charter schools, BASIS San Antonio Shavano was the #1 charter high school in Texas.
 Along with IDEA Public Schools, BASIS Charter Schools are among the few top-ranked high schools in Texas that are open-enrollment public schools—that is, campuses that anyone can attend simply by applying, and which are tuition-free; the other highly-ranked schools in Texas have selective admissions policies.
-Across the network, BASIS charter schools rank highly among US News & World Report’s best high schools, best charter schools, and best STEM schools.
+Across the network, BASIS Charter Schools rank highly among US News & World Report’s best high schools, best charter schools, and best STEM schools.
 BASIS students also earn AP Scholar awards at high rates.
 Many BASIS graduates go on to attend selective colleges and universities.

 About BASIS Charter School Curriculum and Student Life

-As we shared in an earlier post about the network’s unique K–4 curriculum, primary grade students work with two teachers in each subject or class: a Subject Expert Teacher who is an academic expert on a specific subject and only teaches the students that particular subject, and a Learning Expert Teacher who is an expert in elementary education and pedagogy, and stays with the students for the entire school day.
+Under the BASIS Charter Schools K–4 curriculum, primary grade students work with two teachers in each subject or class: a Subject Expert Teacher who is an academic expert on a specific subject and only teaches the students that particular subject, and a Learning Expert Teacher who is an expert in elementary education and pedagogy, and stays with the students for the entire school day.
 Students are exposed to subjects that they would generally not encounter in traditional public schools, including engineering, science literacy, and a course called “Connections” which brings different subjects together; the curriculum is designed to make connections across different subjects, and does so consistently, by working on related projects.

 BASIS Charter Schools have a culture of hard work and celebrate individuality.
 Students observe a casual dress code—a visitor walking down the hallway during a passing period might encounter purple hair, band T-shirts, and superhero gear.
 As we discussed in our earlier post about the BASIS San Antonio—Shavano Campus, students can participate in a broad array of extracurricular activities in the realms of academics, arts and culture, and sports.